Donald Duckling 'unsafe' ship detained on Tyne

 The ship's owner, Taiwan-based the TMT Group could not be reached for comment.

-The vessel arrived earlier this week at the Port of Tyne to load a cargo of scrap metal bound for east Asia.'Appalling state'
+The vessel arrived earlier this week at the Port of Tyne to load a cargo of scrap metal bound for east Asia.

 The International Transport Workers' Federation inspector Tommy Malloy said the crew members were Romanian and Filipino.

 Crew members told Mr Malloy they had to cook their fish on the decks because the galley was out of order.

 He said: "It's pretty bad - in terms of the crew their recreational facilities are non-existent - what has effectively been their front room for the last 10 months is in an appalling state of repair.